kairos-io/kairos/docs/content/reference/cli.md

    --poweroff
 ```

-When booting `c3os` via ISO, the boot process ends up in displaying a QR code which can be parsed by `c3os register` from another machine.
+When booting `kairos` via ISO, the boot process ends up in displaying a QR code which can be parsed by `kairos register` from another machine.

 ### Taking a screenshot

 `register` by default takes a screenshot and tries to find a QR code in it:

 ```
-c3os register
+kairos register
 ```

 ### Providing a qrcode image/screenshot manually